0a-/DB-Butler/readme.md

 DBButler.edit("cat",{"name":"nyanCat"},{"furColor":"white"});
 //this would change the furColor to "white" for the documents in "cat" collections that have name "nyanCat".
 ```
-Or it can be simply done without passing "cat" (if it was the last collection DBButler interacted with).
+Or simply do this (if the last collection we interacted was "cat")

 ```javascript
 DBButler.edit({"name":"nyanCat"},{"furColor":"white"});
 ```
-That's actually the same as doing this:
+That's actually equivalent of doing this:
 ```javascript
 DBButler.find({"name":"nyanCat"}).edit({"furColor":"white"});
 ```
-And this is equivalent to doing an update with $set:
+And this's the same as `update()` with $set:
 ```javascript
 DBButler.find({"name":"nyanCat"}).update({$set:{"furColor":"white"}});
 ```

-Read the docs on flexiablity <a>here</a> to learn more about how you can utilize it.
+Read the <a>docs on flexiablity here</a> to learn more about how you can utilize it.

 4. ManyToOne / OneToMany Relation:
 -------------